EVFLEX/blog/Installing Jekyll and Github pages.md

 [Jekyllrb](jekyllrb.com) is supposed to be the comprehensive reference for this but because I wanted something quick that took my by the hand I followed along with this [video by Brad Westfall](https://youtu.be/nN6QuNqmAwk).

 ### Make powershell default
 First I made powershell the default command line on my windows machine.
 Simply install powershell and run the [first script on this page](http://blogs.interfacett.com/how-make-powershell-default-console-windows-server-core).
-It can do everything cmd.exe does but it can do much more and has the convenience that it supports cut and paste.
+Powershell can do much more than your regular command line.
+Two examples: it supports cut-and-paste and shows you which branch you are in.

 ### Create a hello world page
-Then I opened github for windows and using the gearwheel opened the github shell.
+I opened github for windows and (using the gearwheel) opened the github shell.
 Powershell opened for me in the right directory (github root).
 Then I typed:

     mkdir evflex        # to create a directory cd blog             # go into the directory